 - Blocking known malicious automation tools

-- Identifying suspicious behavior patterns
+- Identifying suspicious behaviour patterns

 - Preventing high-speed credential testing